 they want you to help them with the relocation to their new home

 These are the five things every single seller is going to tell you, and it’s been the same five things for the last 30 years.
 The potential for someone saying anything different is extremely low, so don’t worry about them saying something you’re not prepared for.

 As you can see, the first step in building rapport is pretty simple: start with caring about them.
 Start with talking about them.
 Start by asking them what’s important to them.
 They will begin to like you and you’ll begin the process of getting them to feel that they can trust you.

-THESE ARE THE FIVE THINGS EVERY SINGLE IS GOING TO TELL YOU, AND IT’S BEEN THE SAME FIVE THINGS FOR THE LAST 30 YEARS.
+THESE ARE THE FIVE THINGS EVERY SINGLE SELLER IS GOING TO TELL YOU, AND IT’S BEEN THAT WAY FOR THE LAST 30 YEARS.